-Do you want a stronger WiFi signal?
+Do you want a stronger Wi-Fi signal?
 Sure, we all do.
-Before upgrading your wireless router, first try boosting your WiFi signal by positioning your current router in different ways.
-Here are five ways that you can adjust your WiFi router in order to improve your signal.
+To boost your Wi-Fi signal you could upgrade your wireless router.
+But maybe an outdated router isn’t the problem.
+To avoid extra costs you can first try boosting your Wi-Fi signal by positioning your current router differently.
+Here are five free and simple ways to improve your signal.

 Be Mindful of Walls

 Basically, Wi-Fi signals are the electromagnetic waves similar to the ones picked up by your radio, but operating on a different frequency.
 Solid objects can act as barriers, so that the signal is weakened as you move further away from the router.
 If you have options for where to place your router, take note of how many walls and floors are between them.
 Moving your router can sometimes make all the difference.
 Avoid placing your router in closed-in spaces, such as closets.

 Think About Other Electronics

 Your Wi-Fi router isn’t your only device that’s creating signals; other electronics can also be transmitting, and their signals can cause interference.
 Therefore, it’s a good idea to avoid placing your Wi-Fi router right next to electronics and devices that are powered-on.
 Devices using the same band that can cause interference include microwave ovens, Bluetooth devices, baby monitors and security cameras.

 Wi-Fi uses channels.
 That’s why you can use a bunch of devices that can connect simultaneously.
 The design means that devices should share those channels fairly, but when multiple devices are connected, Wi-Fi ‘pollution’ can occur.
 To boost your Wi-Fi signal, know your router.
 If there’s a channel auto-switch option, make sure it’s enabled.

 Keep Your Router in the Center of Your Building